HussainV2/NessusLab/README.md

 <h2>Description</h2>
 Project covers vulnerabilty scanning and vulnerability remediation.
-I used Nessus Essentials to scan local virtual machines hosted on VMware in order to run credentialed scans to discover vulnerabilities, remediate some of the vulnerabilities, then perform a rescan to verify remdiation.
+I used Nessus Essentials to scan local virtual machines hosted on VMware in order to run credentialed scans to discover vulnerabilities, remediate some of the vulnerabilities, then perform a rescan to verify remediation.
 <br />